adi095/Perception-Stack-for-autonomous-vehicle/README.md

 Let’s break each step down in detail:

 ### **1️⃣ Object Detection with YOLOv5**
-The project uses the **YOLOv5 model** to detect objects like cars, trucks, persons, and road signs from images extracted from video frames.
+uses the **YOLOv5 model** to detect objects like cars, trucks, persons, and road signs from images extracted from video frames.

 #### **How It Works:**
 - The **YOLOPY.py** script loads the pre-trained **YOLOv5x** model from the PyTorch Hub.